Art and Design

 Mathematics & Numeracy

-In Willowbridge School, Mathematics and Numeracy are taught using thematic approaches from Foundation Stage to Key Stage 4.
-All work is planned in conjunction with the Northern Ireland Curriculum and teachers receive regular training in the teaching of Mathematics and Numeracy.
+In Willowbridge School, Mathematics and Numeracy are taught using thematic approaches from Foundation Stage to Post 16.
+All work is planned in conjunction with the Northern Ireland Curriculum and teachers receive regular training in the teaching of Mathematics and Numeracy if needed.
 It reflects real life situations, and mathematical strands reach across all curriculum areas.

-The subject is taught to cater for all individual abilities, through specific lessons and, also, through theme based areas of learning.
+The subject is taught to cater for all individual abilities, through specific lessons and, also, through theme bases areas of learning.
 Progression is of vital importance from class to class, and all areas of learning are covered.
+This is usually linked to the children’s Individual Education Plan

-Effective Mathematics & Numeracy development should promote a positive attitude to mathematical learning, with experiences which are creative, enriching, enjoyable and challenging.
-We focus on developing skills, knowledge and mathematical concepts to promote learning.
+Effective Mathematics and Numeracy development should promote a positive attitude to mathematical learning, with experiences which are creative, enriching, enjoyable and challenging.
+We focus on developing skills, knowledge and mathematical concept to promote learning.

 Profound & Multiple Learning Difficulties Classes